 College publication credits include issues 27, 28, 29, and 30 of Hair Trigger, as well as the Story Week Reader and Reservoir.
 More recently, her work has appeared in Flapperhouse, Paper Darts, Dostoevsky Wannabe, Split Lip, Little Fiction, Talking Book, So Say We All’s Black Candies, New South, Corium, Crack the Spine, The Collapsar, Hippocampus, decomP, Revolution John, Hypertrophic, Knee Jerk, Hobart, Litro Mag, Witch Craft Mag, The Other Stories, People Holding, Third Point Press, Heavy Feather, Cease, Cows, The Molotov Cocktail, Change Seven, The Butter, Evergreen Review, PANK, Bluestem, HYPERtext Magazine, wigleaf, Housefire, Dark Chaos, Heavy Feather Review, Nouns of Assemblage, and a handmade, illustrated limited edition book containing several of her works and the works of another author through Lark Sparrow Press.

 Chelsea lives where she grew up, in the Oak Cliff area of Dallas, TX.
 She is a public high school Reading and Creative Writing teacher and managing and fiction editor for Chicago-based online lit magazine HYPERtext Magazine, as well as a Board Director for Hypertext Magazine and Studios.
-She was also founding editor of the indefinitely on-hiatus Hypernova Lit, an online journal that published the fiction, poetry, and visual art of high school students.
-When she is not teaching, writing, editing, reading, or working, she is on the couch in her pajamas with her best friend and beloved husband Bryan Lindsey, an uncommonly gifted high school English teacher and beautiful reader, and their blended family of four maniac children and two old cats.
+She is also founding and managing editor of Hypernova Lit, an online journal that publishes the fiction, poetry, and visual art of high school students.
+When she is not teaching, writing, editing, reading, or working, she is on the couch in her pajamas with her best friend and beloved husband Bryan Lindsey, an uncommonly gifted high school English teacher and beautiful reader, and their blended family of four kids and two old cats.